quickgrid/Setup-Guide/README.md

 ### Build Process

 Ensure CUDA, cuDNN is setup in system properly.
+In my case CUDA 10.2 and cuDNN 7.6.5 for 10.2 x64 works.

 Download the source from github as ZIP, https://github.com/CMU-Perceptual-Computing-Lab/openpose.
 Maybe git recursive clone is better.
 Extract it a folder.
+Ex: `C:\openpose-master`.

 If 3rd party dependencies are not in extracted folder.
-Then download them separately and extract to approprite folder.
+Then download those project zip separately and extract to approprite folder.
 Ex: `pybind11`, `caffe`.

 In `openpose-master\3rdparty\windows` use the `bat` files to download dependencies.
 If download is slow, open the batch files and manually download each zip files with given url and extract to folders `caffe`, `caffe3rdparty`, `opencv`, `freeglut`.
+For manual downloads the downloaded files may have extra characters added to them, so change their name as above.

-Create a new folder inside it named `build`.
-Point to source and build folder in CMake GUI.
+Create a new folder inside `openpose-master` named `build`.
+Point to source folder(`C:\openpose-master`) and build(`C:\openpose-master\build`) folder in CMake GUI.
 Press `configure` and choose visual studio 2019 as generator and platform as x64 then press finish.
 Wait for cmake to configure.
 CMake should automatically find everything.
 Next, press configure again and press generate.
 It should not give any errors.

 If there is any error it has to with path to `caffe`, `caffe3rdparty`, `opencv`, `freeglut`, or they were not downloaded properly.
 If they are in custom path set each or their value until `generate` button no longer gives any error.

 Open build folder now and open the `*.sln` file with visual studio.
 Change configuration to `Release` and in solution explorer run `ALL_BUILD` target or run `Local Windows Debugger` directly.

 In order to run openpose samples create a new c++ empty project in VS2019.
 Set configuration to `Release`.
-Add desired sample to run from, https://github.com/CMU-Perceptual-Computing-Lab/openpose/tree/master/examples/tutorial_api_cpp to `Source Files` folder in project.
+Add desired sample cpp code to run from, https://github.com/CMU-Perceptual-Computing-Lab/openpose/tree/master/examples/tutorial_api_cpp to `Source Files` folder in project.

 Next step in to add `*.dll`, `*.lib` files and necessary include folders via project `Properties`.
 In VC++ include directories, set path to all include folder in openpose-master source folders.
 Ex: